 All of us want our children to be prepared to live successfully in a changing world.

-The video below, which is a collaborative project between Providence Montessori School and The Montessori High School in Lexington, KY, shows the uniqueness of the Montessori educational system and the “edge” it provides for our students, ages 18 months to 18 years.
+The video below, which is a collaborative project between Providence Montessori School and The Montessori High School in Lexington, KY, shows the uniqueness of the Montessori educational system and the “edge” it provides for our students.

 Learn more about our different programs: